tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 tree-sitter generate
 ```

 This will generate the C code required to parse this trivial language, as well as all of the files needed to compile and load this native parser as a Node.js module.
-You can test this parser by creating a source file with the contents `hello;` and parsing it:
+You can test this parser by creating a source file with the contents `hello` and parsing it:

 ```sh
 tree-sitter parse ./the-file